Eating Disorder Program

 The Aftercare/Relapse Prevention groups meet weekly for 60 minutes.
 The groups are facilitated by social workers to assist patients in eating disorder recovery.
 Patients are required to have an individual outpatient therapist that they see regularly in order to be eligible for this group.

 Individuals on the Eating Disorder Track in the Partial Hospital participate in structured therapy programs during the day and spend nights and weekends at home.
-This program serves as a step-down from inpatient care and a step-up from outpatient care.
-Treatment may last from several weeks to a few months, depending on the clinical situation.
+This program serves as a step-up from outpatient care and as a step-down from higher levels of care (inpatient, residential).
+Treatment is time-limited and may last up to six weeks.

 A typical day in the partial program might include all or some combination of the following: